FesterHead/FARRT/install.md

 Docker Compose version v2.18.1
 ```

 Create your own .env file.
-It should be in the same folder as docker-compose.yaml.
+It should be in the same folder as docker-compose.yaml such as `/mnt/projects/FARRT`.
 My file is not committed to this respository.
+When you see something like `${SERVICE_DIR}` in `docker-compose.yaml` the reference is in this `.env` file.
 Here is what I use with sensitive data redacted:
 ```shell
 # OpenVPN Configuration
 # Figure out what works best for you.
 PIA for life amen.